-Represented by the Ministry Of Talent and powerhouse Roxy Jacenko, Sally Spratt works with some of the biggest names and brands in fashion.
+Sally Spratt (The Lust List) works with some of the biggest names and brands in fashion.

 Where did it all start?

-I have been drawing and creating since I can remember…I grew up drawing everything, making all manner of things from scraps & in general always trying to design, style & make things visually exciting.
+I have been drawing and creating since I can remember…I grew up drawing everything, making all manner of things from bits and pieces, and in general always trying to design, style & make things visually exciting.
 It hasn’t changed too much over the years, however now I draw & design for a living, surrounding myself with inspiring and talented friends that become my every day inspiration.

 I began my studies in Design Fundamentals at Enmore Design College & worked out where my passions lay.
 I then continued my education at the University of Technology, Sydney, graduating with a Bachelor of Design in Visual Communication (Hons) in 2008.
 One of the most exciting & rewarding opportunities I had during my degree at UTS was to spend 6 months exchange at Central St Martins College of Art & Design in London.

 Do you think the decline of ‘physical’ products such as print and magazines means that opportunities for ‘old school’ creatives like yourself are on the decline?